foundling/tutorials/javascript/canjs/star_rating/README.md

 )
 ````

 At this point, we need to get ahold of some book data and send it into `appTemplate`.
-We can do that without setting up a server by registering a rest call for `can.fixture` to intercept.
+We can do that with mock data by registering a REST call with `can.fixture` to intercept.

-### Mocking API calls with can.fixture
+# Mocking API calls with can.fixture

-A `can.fixture` intercepts your ajax calls there.
+Registering a `can.fixture` to the path `GET /books` will intercept any AJAX call we make to `/books`.
 I'm going to open `book_gallery/app/services/book_service.js` and define a `can.fixture`.
 Note, it's a plugin so I'm going to explicitly include it.
 ````javascript
 steal(
     'can',